nicholasoxford/WeatherV-GA/README.markdown

 countyfips <- plus.1 + countyfips
 }
 ```
 While I am sure there are better ways of getting this working.
+I tried my best to patch something together that resembled logical code.
+NOAA has also locked me out of their database, for what I hope is 24 hours, so I have to focus on something else before I get back to downlaoding data.
+I believe I have it down.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)